MusicEMC/musicemc.github.io/README.md

     <footer>
       <div class="footNote">
         <b>Note:</b> This is a simplified simulation, not medical advice.
-Real-world time‑to‑pregnancy varies widely with age, timing, and many other factors.
-        After 10 rounds, click <b>Start new game</b> to reset the 10-round table + total score.
+        Scoring is designed to avoid “lock early for max points”: points are protected for the grace window, then decay.
       </div>
       <div style="display:flex; gap:10px; flex-wrap:wrap;">
         <button id="nextRoundBtn" class="btnPrimary" type="button" disabled title="Finish the round first.">Next round</button>